Sacramento and Rancho Cordova Bankruptcy Lawyers: Chapter 7 and Chapter 13

-There is no stigma for filing bankruptcy.
-Don’t let debt ruin your life.
-Abraham Lincoln, Donald Trump, Henry Ford, and Mark Twain all filed bankruptcy.
-We want to help you.
-Our bankruptcy attorneys will hold your hand through the entire process.
-The attorneys will be available any time of day to answer questions and provide support.
+Our Sacramento bankruptcy lawyers want to help.
+We will work with you through the entire process.
+The bankruptcy attorneys will be available any time of day to answer questions.
 We understand the terrible feeling of having to file bankruptcy and the stress that surrounds the decision.
 Our understanding of the bankruptcy process ensures your bankruptcy is handled properly and quickly.
-Our bankruptcy attorneys don’t want to prolong your stress.
-Our bankruptcy attorneys want to quickly get you started fresh.
+Our Rancho Cordova bankruptcy attorneys don’t want to prolong your stress.
+We want to quickly get you on the path to a fresh start.

 There are dozens of reasons to file bankruptcy.
 Most of our clients file because of medical bills and business debts.
 Bankruptcy might be an option for you, but we will not know until we meet with you.
 We’ve advised several individuals against filing because it wasn’t in their best interest.
 A free consultation allows you to get a complete understanding of the process.
 The free consultation may help you in deciding whether this is the best option for you.
 It’s free, so why not?